-The NSW Government has committed to establishing a statewide menopause services for people experiencing severe symptoms of menopause.
+The NSW Health has established a network of statewide menopause services for people experiencing severe symptoms, or who have complex management needs when transitioning through menopause.

-NSW will have a network of 12 referral sites supported by four major hub services, in different local health districts (LHDs).
+The network includes 12 referral sites supported by four major hub services, in different local health districts (LHDs).

-Hunter New England will lead a hub that is networked to support the rural areas across Mid North Coast and Northern NSW.
+Hunter New England leads a hub that is networked to support the rural areas across Mid North Coast and Northern NSW.

 About menopause